drupalprojects/openatrium/README.txt

-Placeholder for the Open Atrium install profile.
+Open Atrium 1.0 Beta 4

+For more information visit: http://openatrium.com